Entertainment: Then and Now

 Let's Go to the Mall!

-We can buy some books that don't need plugs or batteries, a board game or two, and take a picnic lunch to the park and feel the sun and the breeze, and interact with other people.
+We can buy some books that don't need plugs or batteries, a board game or two, and take a picnic lunch to the park and feel the sun and the breeze, photograph the kids or grandkids running and playing on the grass, and interact with other people.
 Sounds like a winning plan to me!

 All photos by Pixabay